-Under the terms of the joint venture agreement with Reggeborgh, KPN is party to the Call/Put Arrangement, which grants KPN a call option to purchase an additional 9% stake in Reggeborgh from Reggeborgh, and grants Reggeborgh an option to put an additional 9% stake to KPN, of which both options will vest on the earlier of 1 January 2014 or upon achievement of 1.5 million homes connected, and can be exercised thereafter, subject to regulatory approval by the NMa.
+Under the terms of the joint venture agreement with Reggeborgh, KPN is party to the Call/Put Arrangement, which grants KPN a call option to purchase an additional 9% stake in Reggefiber from Reggeborgh, and grants Reggeborgh an option to put an additional 9% stake to KPN, of which both options will vest on the earlier of 1 January 2014 or upon achievement of 1.5 million homes connected, and can be exercised thereafter, subject to regulatory approval by the NMa.
 See "General Information-Material contracts-Reggefiber joint venture."
 If either party exercised its option under the Call/Put Arrangement, KPN would be required to pay between EUR 116 to EUR 161 million to acquire an additional 9% stake in Reggefiber, depending on the reduction of average per home FttH activation capital expenditure at the time of payment as compared to prior periods.

 Upon acquiring this additional 9% stake in Reggefiber, KPN's stake in Reggefiber would increase to 60%, prompting full control and therefore consolidation of Reggefiber's assets and liabilities on KPN's consolidated balance sheet.
 This consolidation would result in KPN adding to its consolidated balance sheet Reggefiber's bank loans, which totaled EUR 376 million as of 31 December 2012 (net of Reggefiber's cash and cash equivalents), as well as require KPN to redeem Reggefiber's shareholder loans from Reggeborgh, requiring an additional payment by KPN at the time of consolidation.
 As of 31 December 2012, the amount of the Reggefiber's shareholder loans from Reggeborgh was EUR 183 million, and this could be significantly higher at the time of consolidation.
 The consolidation of Reggefiber's liabilities, or the requirement that KPN borrow funds to redeem Reggefiber's shareholder loans from Reggeborgh, could result in substantial additional leverage, raise KPN's Net Debt/Adjusted EBITDA ratio and have a negative impact on KPN's credit rating.
-Reggefiber's negative operating cash flows.
+Reggefiber's total liabilities could be substantially higher at the date of any future consolidation, in light of Reggefiber's negative operating cash flows.